google-research/flood-forecasting/docs/source/usage/models.rst

 Model Heads
 -----------
 The head of the model is used on top of the model class and relates the outputs of the `Model Classes`_ to the predicted variable.
-Currently four model heads are available: `Regression`_, `GMM`_, `CMAL`_ and `UMAL`_.
-The latter three heads provide options for probabilistic modelling.
+Currently these model heads are available: `Regression`_, `CMAL`_.
+The CMAL head provides options for probabilistic modelling.
 A detailed overview can be found in `Klotz et al. "Uncertainty Estimation with Deep Learning for Rainfall-Runoff Modelling" <https://arxiv.org/abs/2012.14295>`__.

 Regression
 ^^^^^^^^^^